galamo/91/README.md

 ### Homework

-1. Complete the class properties
+1. Complete the class properties ( function constructor )
 2. Clicking on order will create new Order in the UI
 3. Clicking again on order will create another Order in the UI
 4. Clear the form